jrpool/json-db-cli-async/README.md

 0. These instructions presuppose that [npm][npm] is installed.

+1. Your copy of this project will be located in its own directory, inside some other directory that you may choose or create.
+For example, to create that parent directory inside your own home directory’s `Documents` subdirectory and call it `projects`, you can execute:

+    `mkdir ~/Documents/projects`

-1. Make the parent directory of what will be the project’s directory your working directory.
+Make that parent directory your working directory, by executing, for example:

+    `cd ~/Documents/projects`

-2. Clone this repository into it, thereby creating the project directory, by executing:
+2. Clone this project’s repository into it, thereby creating the project directory, named `json-db-cli`, by executing:

-    `git clone git@github.com:jrpool/async-timer-demos.git async-timer-demos`
+    `git clone git@github.com:jrpool/json-db-cli.git json-db-cli`

 2. Make the project directory your working directory by executing: